gojek/ziggurat/README.md

 - retrying failed messages
 - setting up an HTTP server
 ```
-from a clojure application such that a user only needs to pass a function that will be mapped to every message recieved from Kafka.
+from a clojure application such that a user only needs to pass a function that will be mapped to every message received from Kafka.

 Refer [concepts](doc/CONCEPTS.md) to understand the concepts referred to in this document.